 James Lindgren does a great job of the narration, matching the controlled-calm of the text while still being able to keep the tension of the plot.

-I’ve never read Jay Posey before but I’ll be hitting his back-catalog soon, while I wait for the next “Outriders” to come out.
+I’ve never read Jay Posey before but I’ll be hitting his back-catalogue soon, while I wait for the next “Outriders” to come out.